Weazool/clauled/README.md

 ## Getting your token

-The device uses a Claude Code OAuth token to read your usage.
+The device authenticates using a Claude Code OAuth token.
 To get one:

 1. Install Claude Code if you do not have it yet: `npm install -g @anthropic-ai/claude-code`
 2. Run `claude setup-token` in a terminal